ALL POSTS

 The types that matter most:

-Article / BlogPosting — Marks up your blog content.
+Article/BlogPosting — Marks up your blog content.
 Helps with news carousels and "Top Stories" placement.
+Adds author and publish date signals that Google uses to evaluate freshness.

 FAQPage — Turns your FAQ section into expandable dropdowns directly in search results.
-One of the highest-CTR rich result types available.
+One of the highest-CTR rich result types available — users can read answers without even clicking through to your site, which sounds bad but actually improves your CTR because the result takes up more space.

 How to add it: The easiest method: add a JSON-LD script tag to your page's HTML head.
 It doesn't touch your visible content at all.

-Test it with Google's Rich Results Test tool after adding.
 Most schema implementations take 20–30 minutes.
-The results are permanent.
+The results — richer search snippets and higher CTRs — are permanent.